Seagrass Ecosystem Accounting

 3.6 Worked Example

-Setting: A national ecosystem accounting area (EAA) containing 12,000 hectares of seagrass meadow classified as M1.1 Seagrass meadows.
-The system comprises temperate Posidonia beds (7,500 ha, to 15 m depth) and tropical Thalassia-Halophila meadows (4,500 ha, to 12 m depth), distributed across two coastal embayments.
+Setting: The ecosystem accounting area (EAA) is a two-embayment coastal zone of approximately 450 km2.
+Within this geographic frame, seagrass (M1.1 Seagrass meadows) occupies 12,000 hectares as the opening-year asset stock.
+The EAA is larger than the seagrass extent; the remaining EAA area is unvegetated soft sediment and mixed benthic habitat.
+The seagrass stock comprises temperate Posidonia beds (7,500 ha, to 15 m depth) and tropical Thalassia-Halophila meadows (4,500 ha, to 12 m depth), distributed across the two embayments.

 Step 1: Extent account (year t to t+1)